-- Availability being available during school hours - Manage referrals to e.g. Childrens Social Care, Channel programme, Disclosure and Barring service, the Police - Working with others e.g. a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/Governing body - Information sharing and managing the child protection files - Keeping detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - Raising Safeguarding and Child Protection Awareness - Updating training, knowledge and skills required to carry out the role of DSL - Providing support to staff - Holding and sharing information - · Encouraging a culture of listening to children and taking account of their wishes and feelings - Ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file, ensuring secure transit) as soon as possible and that confirmation of receipt is obtained - Will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences - Will ensure that an indication of the existence of the additional file is marked on the pupil records; - in addition to the child protection file (held on CPOM'S at Hayward's) the designated safeguarding lead should also consider if it would be appropriate to share any information with the DSL of the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
-All transfers should be made securely. - will liaise with the Local Authority, its safeguarding partners and work with other agencies and professionals in line with Working Together to Safeguard Children; - Has a working knowledge of Devon Children and Families Partnership procedures;
+- Availability being available during school hours - Managing referrals to e.g. Children's Social Care, Channel programme, Disclosure and Barring Service, the Police - Working with others e.g. a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/Governing body - Information sharing and managing the child protection files - Keeping detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - Raising Safeguarding and Child Protection Awareness - Updating training, knowledge and skills required to carry out the role of DSL - Providing support to staff - Holding and sharing information - Overseeing and acting upon filtering and monitoring reports and checks to these systems. - Encouraging a culture of listening to children and taking account of their wishes and feelings - Ensuring that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file, ensuring secure transit) as soon as possible and that confirmation of receipt is obtained.
+All transfers should be made securely. - Organising child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences - Liaising with the Local Authority, its safeguarding partners and work with other agencies and professionals in line with Working Together to Safeguard Children; - Having a working knowledge of Devon Children and Families Partnership procedures;